simona-89/LabTrack/README.md

 For any issues or suggestions related to LabTrack, please contact the maintainers.

 ## Contributions
-In case of the further ideas or willingnes to cooperate on this application, please contact the maintainers for more details.
+We welcome ideas to collaborate on the app, please contact the maintainers for more details.